xpressrazor/dotfiles/README.md

 `systemctl --user restart xdg-desktop-portal.service`

 - To enable a login manager (e.g. ly).
 If not, you can use .zshprofile and uncomment the auto login section.
-However, I prefer a login manager
+However, I prefer a login manager.
+If you need to enable custom sway parameters, you can add it to /usr/share/wayland-sessions/sway.desktop file.

+E.g.
+`Exec=sway --unsupported-gpu`

 ```bash
  pacman -S ly
  sudo systemctl enable ly